atom/atom/docs/publishing-a-package.md

 and the Git tag created will be `v0.1.0`.

-In the future you can run `apm publish major` to publish the `1.0.0` version but since this was the first version being published it is a good idead to start with a minor release.
+In the future you can run `apm publish major` to publish the `1.0.0` version but since this was the first version being published it is a good idea to start with a minor release.

 ### Further Reading